NickuWasTaken/lolstats/README.md

 ```
 ## Disclaimer
 Some image links may be broken as riot has yet to upload the newest data dragon asset pack.
+If the project doesn't work heres a <a href="https://nicku.dk/lolstats-showcase.mp4">video showcasing key features</a>

 ## Credits